NalaGinrut/ragnarok/README.md

 ========

 Ragnarok is generic server which aimed to be a multi-protocols and high performance concurrency server framework.
-It's core written with C language, and use GNU Guile, the GNU official extension language for extensional part.
+Its core written with C language, and use GNU Guile, the GNU official extension language for extensional part.

 With Guile's multi-language features, it may support most of the main-stream languages in the long term, which means you don't have to rewrite your program to get full performance of Guile.